-- It is easy to score in state boards than in national boards like CBSE, ICSE, or IB.
+- It is easier to score in state boards than in national boards like CBSE, ICSE, or IB.

-- State boards offer lesser competition and allow students to grow at their own pace.
+- State boards offer less competition and allow students to grow at their own pace.

-- State boards syllabus is not uniform and can be tough for students whose parents move a lot across India.
+- The state board’s syllabus is not uniform and can be tough for students whose parents move a lot across India.

-- State boards offer limited subjects and may have regional bias based on the state.
-The syllabus is generally influenced by the state, its language, local culture and history.
+- State boards offer limited subjects and may have a regional bias based on the state.
+The syllabus is generally influenced by the state, its language, local culture, and history.

 - State boards are not an ideal choice for higher education as they may not be accepted by all universities.

 - Marking schemes are lax and allow students to score better in exams but these scores are not real indicators of academic excellence.

 - State board books are not a standard material for national entrance exams and students may have to buy NCERT books along with their state board books to prepare for 12th and entrance exams.

 CBSE (Central Board of Secondary Education) is one of India’s most important and possibly most widely recognized education boards.